 The Virtua Cop series has international terrorist Joe Fang.
 In the first two games, he's the leader of a crime syndicate known as the EVL Inc. Then in the arcade only release Virtua Cop 3, he returns as the leader of the ECM terrorist organization.

 In the original game, there were multiple story arcs, not all of which tied together and some of which had their own Big Bads, such as VanCleef (the final boss of one of the first dungeons), the Diabolical Mastermind behind the Defias who were behind everything until then in the human quests, right from the kobolds at the beginning.
-The closest to an overall Big Bad was C'Thun.
-Everything in Kalimdor was very obviously leading up to the Battle of Kalimdor, with the Silithid being woven in through multiple quest lines, culminating in the Scepter of the Shifting Sands quest chain.
-C'Thun wasn't quite the final boss before the first expansion.
+The closest to an overall Big Bad was dependent on the continent, with the final boss being C'Thun in Kalmindor and Nefarian in Eastern Kingdoms, respectively.
+Everything in Kalimdor was very obviously leading up to the Battle of Kalimdor, with the Silithid being woven in through multiple quest lines, culminating in the Scepter of the Shifting Sands quest chain, and everything in the Eastern Kingdoms was leading up to the final assault on Blackwing Lair, as Nefarian was behind Onyxia's motivations, which also led to the Defilas Start of Darkness.
+Neither C'Thun or Nefarian were quite the final boss before the first expansion through.

 In Burning Crusade, the initially hyped final boss Illidan didn't really have a lot to do with much of what was going on (after all, it was called "The Burning Crusade", not "Illidan Is a Bit of a Jerk"), but this trope was fulfilled satisfactorily later on when a patch added the new final boss, Kil'jaeden, the acting leader of the Burning Legion who are behind that whole Crusade thing.